chaypaterson/libffwd-cancer-integrator/README.md

 This latter algorithm was inspired by prior work by Suresh Moolgavkar in the 1980s and Dennis Quinn 1989, and performs a direct numerical integration of a transformed version of the chemical master equation/Kolmogorov forward equation.
-This algorithm is deterministic and fast.
+The previous work on characteristics used a two-pass approach for non-constant coefficients, and used Euler integration.
+This meant the asymptotic complexity was $O(\Delta t^{-2}) = O(\epsilon^{-2})$
+for error tolerance $\epsilon$.

+This new algorithm is optimised for constant coefficients and uses Heun's method, and it has an asymptotic complexity of $O(\Delta t^{-1}) = O(\epsilon^{-1/2})$.
-It shares the same basic approach to Quinn's method, by integrating characteristic curves in the conjugate coordinates using a time-stepping procedure.
+It shares a similar approach to Quinn's algorithm, by integrating characteristic curves in the conjugate coordinates using a time-stepping procedure, but does so in only one pass.
-As it differs from Quinn's method in being optimised for time-invariant parameters, and is noticeably faster than Gillespie, I have named it the "flying conjugate" method.
+As it is based on Kolmogorov forward equations rather than Kolmogorov backward equations, and is noticeably faster than Gillespie, I have named it the ``fast forward'' method.
+Other related ``fast forward'' methods may be possible.

 Georg Luebeck and Suresh Moolgavkar previously developed a numerical integration approach based on Gaussian quadrature of Kolmogorov backward equations.
 I do not